Are you trying to figure out how to use your microwave grill combo?

 - Close the door (unlike your oven grill, the door needs to be closed).

 To Use the ‘Combination’ Mode:

 - Hit the ‘Combi’ button to select the setting.
 Check your user manual or stickers on the microwave for guides.
-Typically, this is low, medium, and high grill power microwave power is either going to be low or medium.
+Typically, the settings are low, medium, and high.
+The grill microwave power is either going to be low or medium.